redhead-p/rp2da2/README.md

 **mqtt\*** - Other MQTT modules provide interfaces for MQTT devices and agents.
 These may be used with JMRI but JMRI MQTT specifications will need to be changed from the default.
 Initially we support cabs, power and blocks.
-Blocks have combined occupancy sensor and reporter.
+Blocks include occupancy sensor and RailCom reporter.

 **wifi** - This acts as wrapper for the standard MicroPython network/Wi-Fi functions.